-Blackened Rockfish with Key Lime-Garlic Butter
+Blackened Fish with Key Lime-Garlic Butter

 This is the stuff that dreams are made of.
 Well. if you dream of fragrant pan-fried fish fillets with a dollop of mouthwatering flavored butter melting on top of its flakey blackened crust.
 Rockfish is a wonderful Snapper-like fish that has the decency to be available in most fish shops even when Snapper is not.
 This dish serves 4.